jackdelahunt/WillieNelson/README.md

 ```

 ## Troubleshooting
+### Building
+Some things could go wrong when running the `run` make command, the prerequisites for running this are:
+- Cmake (>= 3.20)
+- Make

+If you do not have these installed make sure to get them for your system.

+And if you are a windows user run the MakeFile in powershell to have access to unix like ocmmands.
 ### ImGUI-SFML
 If you are having problems finding ImGUI-SFML it may because you clone the repository incorrectly.
 Make sure to clone all submodules, with the `--recursive` flag in git.
 ### OpenAL